Srujana-H-git/Quantum_Quest-IIT-Dh/README.md

 *Solution*: Use a balanced setup and ensure proper alignment of the motor and sensor.

 ### Challenge: Real-time visualization latency.
-*Solution*: Optimize data processing and communication protocols (e.g., ESP-NOW).
+*Solution*: Optimize data processing and communication protocols.

 ---